Ethiopian News & Opinion Journal

 Somalia has had no effective central government for nearly two decades.
 The lawlessness on land has also allowed piracy to thrive off the Somali coast, making Somalia the world’s top piracy hotspot.

-One Response to “Mogadishu police chief killed in gun battle”
+One thought on “Mogadishu police chief killed in gun battle”

 ye addisababawm kenun yitebk